100 Photos That Kids Born After 2000 Will Never Understand

 Spending Friday Night at Your Local Soda Fountain (1950s)

-While formal restaurants had their time and place, the only acceptable place to hang out with your friends or take a date on a Friday night was your local soda fountain.
+While formal restaurants had their time and place in the 1950s, the only acceptable place to hang out with your friends or take a date on a Friday night was your local soda fountain.

 Covering Your Christmas Tree in Tinsel (1950s)

-There’s a reason every TV station plays White Christmas on repeat every holiday season.
-Maybe it was because the war had just ended, and people had yet to forget what a gift it is to have your entire family safe and home.
-But there’s something about the tinseled tree, the old train car toys, and the wooden sleds that children used to go from neighbor to neighbor spreading festive cheer, that still warms your heart like hot cocoa.
+There's a reason every TV station plays White Christmas on repeat during the holiday season: There's something about the tinseled tree, the old train car toys, and the wooden sleds that still warms your heart like hot cocoa.

 Putting the Ants in Your First Ant Farm (1950s)

-While your furry pets were, of course, sources of joy for you as well, you found few things more fascinating than watching the ants move through your ant farm.
-And while the box may have read “escape proof, ” you’d occasionally catch a straggler who hadn’t made its way in.
+While your furry pets were, of course, sources of joy as well, '50s kids found few things more fascinating than watching the ants move through their ant farms.
+And while the box may have read "escape proof, " you'd occasionally catch a straggler who hadn't made its way in.

 Polishing Your Saddle Shoes (1950s)